Abdulla bin Abdulaziz bin Turki al-Subaie

-Abdulla bin Abdulaziz bin Turki Al Subaie is the Qatari Minister of Environment and Climate Change.
+Abdulla bin Abdulaziz bin Turki al-Subaie (born 1975) is the Qatari Minister of Environment and Climate Change.
 He was appointed as minister on 8 January 2024.
 Previously he had served as Minister of Municipality.

 Education

-Al Subaie holds a Bachelor of Electrical Engineering (1996), a Master of Business Administration (2006) and a PhD of Administration from the Qatar University.
+Al-Subaie holds a Bachelor of Electrical Engineering (1996), a Master of Business Administration (2006) and a PhD of Administration from the Qatar University.

 Career

-Between 1996 and 2008, Al Subaie worked for the Qatar General Electricity and Water Corporation.
-He was the Chief Executive Officer of Smeet, a subsidiary of Qatari Diar, from 2008 until 2011.
+Between 1996 and 2008, al-Subaie worked for the Qatar General Electricity and Water Corporation.
+He was the chief executive officer of Smeet, a subsidiary of Qatari Diar, from 2008 until 2011.

-From April 2011 to May 2014, he worked as the group Chief Executive Officer for Barwa, a real estate development and investment holding group.
+From April 2011 to May 2014, he worked as the group chief executive officer for Barwa, a real estate development and investment holding group.

-In March 2011, Al Subaie was appointed the Managing Director of Qatar Rail.
-Since January 2017, he is the Chief Executive Officer of Qatar Rail.
+In March 2011, al-Subaie was appointed the managing director of Qatar Rail.
+From January 2017 until May 2024, he was the chief executive officer of Qatar Rail.

-Between 19 October 2021 and 7 January 2024, he was the Minister of Municipality.
+Between 19 October 2021 and 7 January 2024, he was the minister of municipality.

-Since 8 January 2024, Al Subaie has served as Minister of Environment and Climate Change.
+Since 8 January 2024, al-Subaie has served as minister of environment and climate change.

+He was named on Forbes Sustainability Leaders in Government 2025 list.